Information about Grants and Loans programs available to the NSW cricket community.

 We’re committed to supporting you

-Cricket is Australia’s Favourite Sport, and as the recent ICC Cricket World Cup demonstrated, a Sport for All.
-Cricket NSW is committed to collaboratively partnering with other sports and all levels of government to create a safe, inclusive and healthy environment for participants, spectators, officials and volunteers.
+Cricket NSW is committed to collaboratively partnering with councils, associations, clubs and schools as well as other sports and across all levels of government, to create a safe, inclusive and healthy environment for participants, spectators, officials and volunteers.

-Should you wish to enquire about applying for a grant through the 2016/17 McDonalds & Cricket NSW Facility Grants Program, please contact your local Cricket NSW Development Manager
+Should you wish to enquire about the Grants Program or discuss your cricket project, please contact your local Cricket NSW Development Manager.